Tiinusen/letsencrypt-nginx/README.md

 $ renew test.example.com
 ```
 if no nginx configuration is located in **/etc/nginx/sites-available** then you will be
-prompted with a message asking you if you which to create this vhost.
+prompted with a message asking you if you wish to create this vhost.

 After confirmation, step-1 will be copied and named the same name as the parameter.
 Nginx gets reloaded, a configuration gets placed in **/etc/letsencrypt** with the same name as the parameter.